How Jacobi helps make disinfectant during coronavirus crisis.

 Quality control (QC): One of the most important stages before a product is taken to market includes the quality control.
 Here the visual appearance as well as taste is evaluated to ensure customers will be satisfied

-Bottling: Providing softened water for bottle or can rinsing activities to remove residues form container manufacture or storage.
+Bottling: Providing softened water for bottle or can rinsing activities to remove residues from container manufacture or storage.

 Activated charcoal filtration of vodka was introduced in the 18th century in Russia by Theodore Lowitz to make the national drink “more hygienic”.
 Activated carbon is still used today to improve the quality of vodka for trace impurities without reintroducing dissolved salts and ions such as calcium carbonate, calcium sulphate, iron and magnesium.